djuretic/SublimeStrace/README.md

 ![Strace syntax](strace_syntax.png?raw=true)

 It works with files with `.strace` extension.
+Install it via Package Control.

 # License